stefdworschak/github-training/README.md

     </body>
 </html>
 ```
-3. Now that the merge conflict is resolved, add, commit and push your changes to your branch and merge your Pull Request.
+3. Now that the merge conflict is resolved; add, commit and push your changes to your branch and merge your Pull Request.

 ```
 git add index.html